 My boarding pass for the flight to London, my longest flight yet.

-My flight departed from Gate A10.
+My flight was departing from Gate A10.

 Hello there, my home for the next 14 hours.